 Flaxseed (linseed) eggs have a slightly nutty flavour, however, unlike a chia egg, this alternative will blend in visually!
 You can use a flax egg in almost all of your baking needs, especially muffins, pancakes and cookies.

-Take 1 tablespoon of linseeds (aka flax seeds) and grind them into a meal using a blender, coffee grinder or food processor.
-Add 3 tablespoons of water, stirring to combine and let it sit for 15 minutes.
+Take 1 tablespoon of our already ground flaxseed meal and add 3 tablespoons of water, stirring to combine and let it sit for 15 minutes.

 Using a banana as an egg replacement is the easiest swap of the bunch, but it does mean you get that banana flavour too.
 Bananas work best in recipes such as brownies, pancakes and quick breads.